cylc/cylc-doc/src/troubleshooting.rst

 ``Cannot determine whether workflow is running on <host>``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When a Cylc workflow runs, it creates a :term:`contact file` which tells us on which host and port it can be contacted.
+When Cylc runs a workflow, it creates a :term:`contact file` which tells us on which host and port it can be contacted.

-If the workflow cannot be contacted, Cylc will attempt to check whether the process is still running to ensure it hasn't crashed.
+If the scheduler cannot be contacted, Cylc will attempt to check whether the process is still running to ensure it hasn't crashed.

 If you are seeing this error message, it means that Cylc was unable to